-People can get into trouble at any time in the water for a variety of reasons.
+Swimmers of all abilities can get into trouble at any time in the water for a variety of reasons.

-Some of the signs that someone is in trouble may include panicked cries for help, waving arms or a ‘ladder-climbing’ action to stay a float.
+Some of the signs that someone is in trouble may include panicked cries for help, waving arms or a ‘ladder-climbing’ action to stay afloat.

 Before you jump in to try and save someone, first think of your own safety – many would-be rescuers become victims themselves because they’ve got themselves out of their limits and are acting on adrenalin rather than ability.